For months, you’ve been going hard on the music hustle:

 That’s what the majority of companies think, anyway, with 22% of companies naming it as the single most exciting business opportunity coming up in 2020.

-Here’s a quick look at how to sell a music file for free using Podia.
+Here’s a quick look at how to sell a music file using Podia.

 In your Podia dashboard, navigate to the “Products” tab and click “New product”.